dober-man/secure-k8s-gw-ce/README.md

 The CE can use the native kube-apiserver, or Consul, to query for services as they come online.
 Admins can then reference these discovered services in their XC origin pool definitions and publish them locally through a proxy (http load balancer) on the CE itself or via our Global Application Delivery Network (Regional Edge Deployment).

-The http load balancer can offer a suite of security services providing an easy to consume and globally redundant layered security model while serving content from private K8's clusters.
+The F5 XC Load Balancer offers an entire suite of security services providing an easy to consume and globally redundant layered security model while serving content from private K8's clusters.

 # Overview and Goals
 1. Build a simple consistent lab environment for PoC or self-education.